sagemath/sagewiki_to_gh-2022-10-10/graph.md

    A. Software that SAGE should include (or maybe interface with, or include as optional), pending stuff (e.g. licensing)
    A. Software that is incompatible with SAGE but still useful
       I. GRIN, http://www.geocities.com/pechv_ru/
-	   for windows only
+	   a. for windows only
-	   not open-source, but free download
+	   a. not open-source, but free download
-	1. Connectivity
+	      1. '''Connectivity'''
 	         bridges and cutpoints
-	1. Paths, etc.
+	      1. '''Paths, etc.'''
 	         Paths and Cycles (Eulerian and Hamiltonian), Shortest Paths, Max Capacity Path, K Shortest paths, Critical path
-	1. Trees, etc.
+	      1. '''Trees, etc.'''
 	         Minimal spanning tree
-	1. Optimization
+	      1. '''Optimization'''
 	         Max Flow
-	1. Morphisms/Group Actions
+	      1. '''Morphisms/Group Actions'''
 	         Automorphism group
-      1. Topology
+             1. '''Topology'''
 	         Metrics of the graph Density, Undensity and so on...)
-	1. Visualization
+	      1. '''Visualization'''
 	         2d only, Clipboard edit, decomposition of edges, resize
    A. Algorithm descriptions for specific problems
 	I. [http://rtm.science.unitn.it/intertools/ InterTools]
 	   1. Maximum Clique in Graphs (MAX-CLIQUE)